UPDATE — SEPTEMBER 2025:

 ASIC Report Warns of AI Governance Gaps in Australia’s Financial Services Sector

-ASIC’s review analyzed 624 AI use cases across banking, credit, insurance, and financial advisory services.
-It found that while 57% of AI use cases were less than two years old or still in development, a concerning 92% of generative AI use cases were either deployed in 2023 or under development.
-This rapid expansion raises alarms about whether licensees have adequate governance structures to mitigate risks to consumers.
+ASIC analyzed 624 AI use cases across banking, credit, insurance, and financial advisory services.
+The report notes that 57% of these use cases were less than two years old or still under development.
+Even more striking, 92% of generative AI projects had either launched in 2023 or remained in development.
+This swift growth heightens risks for consumers and raises doubts about whether firms can manage AI responsibly.

-1. Lagging Risk Management: Only half of the licensees had updated their risk management frameworks to address AI-specific risks, such as algorithmic bias or consumer harm from opaque decision-making models.
+- Lagging Risk Management: Only half of the reviewed licensees had updated their risk management frameworks to cover AI-specific dangers.
+These gaps include limited safeguards for algorithmic bias and unclear handling of consumer harm from opaque models.

-1. Reliance on Third Parties: Thirty percent of AI models were developed by third-party providers.
-In many cases, licensees lacked robust oversight of these external systems, raising concerns about data security, model accuracy, and alignment with Australian regulations.
+- Reliance on Third Parties: Thirty percent of identified AI models were built by outside vendors.
+In many cases, licensees lacked strong oversight of these systems.
+This raises concerns about data security, model accuracy, and compliance with Australian law.

 Need Help?